 Albert is the son of Anna Paliwoda.
-He has grown up around water and has a BA in public communications from KSU and is currently certified WSI, CPO and LGI.
-In order to develop a more coherent curriculum he is working toward an early childhood education degree at Cuyahoga Community College.
-The six to 36 month old students are where his interests lie, creating a more stimulating and educational world for every new swimmer.
+He has grown up around water and has a BA in public communications from KSU and is currently certified WSI, CPO.
+He has been teaching and developing water babies curriculum since 2003.

 Alana is the daughter of Anna Paliwoda and has also grown up around water, teaching since she was 14 years old.
 Alana is WSI and CPO certified.
-She is currently attending Cuyahoga Community College and loves to have every student leave knowing that they have tried their hardest.
+And loves to have every student leave knowing that they have tried their hardest.

 Lisa is originally from Brunswick, OH, but now resides in Parma with her husband and their two sons.
 A graduate of Cleveland State University with a BA degree in early childhood education, she is also WSI certified.
 Lisa has been a teaching with us since 2008.